 Did you know that common over-the-counter painkillers can reduce your ability to get pregnant, cause miscarriages, and lead to severe birth defects in your baby?

 Also, don’t forget that it takes two to make a baby.
-Painkillers can affect both women’s and men’s fertility, so make sure that both future parents make informed choices about pain treatment.
+Painkillers can affect both women’s and men’s fertility.
+Make sure that both future parents make informed choices about pain treatment.

 Which type of painkiller?

 Most painkillers (analgesics, in medical speak) belong to one of three main categories:

 These different types of drugs have quite different properties.
 This is why some of them are safe to use when you are trying for a baby, while others may have serious negative effects on your fertility.
 We’ll look at the differences in detail below.

 Paracetamol is the most commonly used painkiller in the world.
 It’s used to treat mild to moderate pain, and can help reduce fever.
 However, paracetamol doesn’t have significant anti-inflammatory properties.